lisa-chen-58/lisa-chen-58/README.md

 <h1 align="center">About Me</h1>

-I've definitely been granted some unique experiences in life.
-It took 4 careers to figure out that I ultimately liked learning.
-Software development has endless possibilities with countless opportunities.
-The key is to keep learning, grow that network, work hard and ultimately, have fun!
-Outside of learning, work, life, I try really hard to protect my pinky toe from the hazards of the world.
+I've had the privilege of navigating unique paths in life, taking four careers to discover my true passion: learning.
+Software development offers infinite possibilities and challenges, fueling my curiosity and drive to grow.

+For me, the key is simple: keep learning, nurture connections, work hard, and enjoy the journey.
+Whether optimizing a process, contributing code, or collaborating with a team, I strive to make a positive impact while honing my skills.

+When I'm not immersed in tech, I’m navigating life’s hazards—like keeping my pinky toe safe—and embracing every opportunity to grow as a developer, teammate, and lifelong learner.

 <h1 align="center">Current Projects</h1>